vinchiqqq-byte/vinchiqqq-SS/README.md

 How to infect YOUR game❔❔️
 -
 Download file named "inject script.lua" and copy the script.
-Now, create a ServerScript (or just script) in the ServerScriptStorage.
+Now, create a ServerScript (or just script) in the ServerScriptStorage and paste there the inject script.
 Now when our game is infected, we take one more step.
 Click on the ServerScriptService open up properties, and turn on "Enable Loadstring", click OK.
 And boom!
 Your game is infected with backdoor.
 If it still doesn't work create "infected"